XuehaiPan/nvitop/README.md

 ### More than a Monitor

 `nvitop` can be easily integrated into other applications.
 You can use `nvitop` to make your own monitoring tools.
+The full API references can be found at <https://nvitop.readthedocs.io>.

 #### Status Snapshot